jovanna24/Room-3-Project-1/README.md

 # Room-3-Project-1
 Project Title: Git Connected with Nonprofits in your Community!
-Description: A user-friendly application to locate nearby volunteer organizations User Story: As a community member, I want to get connected with local nonprofit organizations so that I contribute togit projects and purposes that I’m passionate about.
+Description: A user-friendly application to locate nearby volunteer organizations User Story: As a community member, I want to get connected with local nonprofit organizations so that I can contribute to projects and purposes that I’m passionate about.

 USER FLOW/CHECKLIST TO COMPLETION